CursedPrograms/CursedPrograms/README.md

 ### ML/AI Based Repositories

 [**GloriosaAI**](https://github.com/CursedPrograms/GloriosaAI)
-GloriosaAI is a versatile Python codebase that includes a Generative Adversarial Network (GAN) for the training and generation of AI art.
+Description: A versatile Python codebase that includes a Generative Adversarial Network (GAN) for the training and generation of AI art.
 [**Gender-Age-ID**](https://github.com/CursedPrograms/Gender-Age-ID)
-This Python project utilizes the DeepFace library along with OpenCV to extract gender information from input images.
+Description: This Python project utilizes the DeepFace library along with OpenCV to extract gender information from input images.
 [**Detect-Face**](https://github.com/CursedPrograms/Detect-Face)
-This Python script utilizes the OpenCV and Pillow (PIL) libraries to detect faces in images and marks them with rectangles.
+Description: A Python script that uses the OpenCV and Pillow (PIL) libraries to detect faces in images and marks them with rectangles.
 The detected faces are saved in a specified output directory.
 [**Image-Generator**](https://github.com/CursedPrograms/Image-Generator)
-This project leverages the SDXL-Turbo model for versatile image processing tasks.
-Offering a simple command-line interface, it facilitates both Text-to-image and Image-to-image operations.
-Users select an operation, input prompts, and the script dynamically generates and executes code snippets.
+Description: This project leverages the SDXL-Turbo model for versatile image processing tasks.
+It offers a simple command-line interface for Text-to-image and Image-to-image operations.
+Users can select an operation, input prompts, and the script dynamically generates and executes code snippets.
 [**Cursed-GPT**](https://github.com/CursedPrograms/Cursed-GPT)
-CursedGPT leverages the Hugging Face Transformers library to interact with a pre-trained GPT-2 model.
+Description: CursedGPT leverages the Hugging Face Transformers library to interact with a pre-trained GPT-2 model.
 It employs TensorFlow for model management and AutoTokenizer for efficient tokenization.
-The script enables users to input prompts interactively, generating text responses from the GPT-2 model.
+The script allows users to input prompts interactively, generating text responses from the GPT-2 model.

 </div>
 <br>